python/cpython/Doc/library/configparser.rst

    list of potential configuration file locations (for example, the current directory, the user's home directory, and some system-wide directory), and all existing configuration files in the list will be read.
-If none of the named files exist, the :class:`ConfigParser` instance will contain an empty dataset.
+If none of the named files exist, the :class:`~ConfigParser.ConfigParser` instance will contain an empty dataset.
    An application which requires initial values to be loaded from a file should load the required file or files using :meth:`readfp` before calling :meth:`read` for any optional files::